Post

 6. Traditional Penetration Testing (System Level)

-• Rate limit and abuse prevention mechanisms testing
+• Rate limit and abuse prevention mechanism testing

-• Potential generation of hate speech and misinformation
+• Potential for generating hate speech and misinformation

 8. Red Teaming Scenario Evaluation

-• Attack chains (Prompt Injection → Plugin misuse → Data leakage, etc.)
+• Attack Chain (PI → Plugin misuse → Data exfiltration, etc.)

-• Utilize automated attack tools (Gandalf, LLMFuzzer, etc.)
+• Utilization of automated attack tools (Gandalf, LLMFuzzer, etc.)

-• Evaluate efficiency of logging and response systems
+• Check efficiency of logs and response systems

 1. 프롬프트 주입 (Prompt Injection)